20 Home Coffee Bar Ideas

 Photo By: Sarah Natsumi Moore

-Coffee Bar in Small Space
+Coffee Station in a Small Space

 Lisa Robazza designed this coffee bar "to utilize an awkward space under a stair in a small kitchen for a client who entertains often."
 You can get the same effect by reorganizing a corner of your kitchen (ideally a spot near your sink) so all your coffee-making supplies are together: the machine on the counter; mugs or cups in a cabinet above; and filters, pods or grounds in a drawer underneath.